Big, Bold & Beautiful

 As a family of four with a medium sized dog, the Discovery was a welcome change from the small family hatch we run.
 However, the cost of both owning one – my test model came in at £62,695 – & running one – our five-door Alfa averages 43mpg – would probably put me off owning one.
 However, if I could fully utilise it’s benefits, like a friend of mine who uses his Discovery to tow a boat on regular trips to & from North Wales, then I have to say the new Discovery would be a serious contender.

 The new Discovery now looks & feels more like the rest of the Range Rover/Land Rover family & in the short term completes the range.
-Sadly, the Defender will shortly be confined to the history books, but with Land Rover now firmly offering luxury cars with off-road capabilities & with these models selling well across all worldwide markets, who can blame them for sticking with what works ?
+With a new upmarket Defender on the horizon, Land Rover are now firmly offering luxury cars with off-road capabilities & with these models selling well across all worldwide markets, who can blame them for sticking with what works.

 In truth, I wasn’t expecting to like nor enjoy my week in the Discovery but I did, I really did & I came away realising that this car really does do what it says on the tin, whilst offering an incredibly enjoyable passenger car experience.
 This is the best Discovery yet & if you are in the market for a luxury SUV, it’s most definitely worth your time.